damianhakert/damianhakert.github.io/source/posts/2016-10-25-gitlab-workflow-an-overview.html.md

 ![code review in MRs at GitLab](/images/blogimages/gitlab-workflow-an-overview/gitlab-code-review.png){: .shadow}

-If you run into merge conflicts, you can quickly [solve them right for the UI][conflict-res], or even edit the file to fix them as you need:
+**New!** If you run into merge conflicts, you can quickly [solve them right for the UI][conflict-res], or even edit the file to fix them as you need:

 ![mr conflict resolution](/images/8_13/inlinemergeconflictresolution.gif){: .shadow}